iHost-Open-Source-Project/hassio-ihost-addon/hassio-ihost-sonoff-dongle-flasher/README.md

 ## How to use

-See “Documentation” for details on how to use the SONOFF Dongle Flasher For iHost add-on.
+See “Documentation” for details on how to use the SONOFF Dongle Flasher add-on.